sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

    </td>
    <td>✗
 <p>
 Offers dependency insights.
-Does not offer comprehensive insights about the content of the code
+Does not offer customizable insights about the content of the code
    </td>
    <td>✓
    </td>